 ii.
 Contractor will provide communications developed or otherwise approved by the Exchange to communicate new QHP information to Enrollees and Employers in accordance with a timeline to be established by the Exchange.

 iii.
-In order to assure the proper transition of Services provided prior to, and subsequent to, termination, Contractor will forward to any new QHP the electronic and direct paper claims that are received by Contractor but which relate to Services provided by new contractor.
+In order to ensure the proper transition of Services provided prior to, and subsequent to, termination, Contractor will forward to any new QHP Issuer the electronic and direct paper claims that are received by Contractor but which relate to Services provided by new contractor.
 Any such information shall be subject to compliance with applicable laws, rules and regulations and shall be sent at such time periods and in the manner requested by the Exchange for a period of up to three (3) months following the termination date.

 iv.
 Contractor shall provide customer service to support the processing of claims for Covered Services rendered on or before the termination date for a period of two (2) months or such other longer period reasonably requested by the Exchange at a cost to be mutually agreed upon per Enrollee.